Department of Nursing

 If you are an undergraduate WCU student or external student student wishing to transfer to nursing:

-We occasionally can accept a few internal change of majors to nursing in the BSN program.
+We occasionally can accept a few internal (WCU Students) change of majors to nursing in the BSN program.
 Check the Events calendar of the Department of Nursing for dates of information sessions.

-We generally have not had space for external transfers into the traditional BSN program.
+We generally do not have space for external (non-WCU students) transfers into the traditional BSN program.

-If you have a bachelors degree in another discipline our Advance 2 BSN program may be for you.
+If you have a bachelors degree in another discipline please consider our Advance 2 BSN program.

-If you are currently a registered nurse you may be interested in obtaining a bachelors degree in our BSN for the RN program.
+If you are currently a registered nurse and would like to earn a bachelors degree please consider our BSN for the RN program.